 What's in Your Olive Oil?

-"My rule of thumb for at-home testing is to pour a few tablespoons of olive oil on a white dish.
-Look for consistencies that are smooth, although far thicker than corn or vegetable oil.
-Your olive oil should also smell like olives," Stella Metsovas, a Los Angeles nutritionist, tells WebMD in an email.
-"When the oil hits your palette, look for a smooth finish on the tongue; when the oil hits the back of your throat, look for a slight burn.
-The burn is actually the polyphenols found in fresh oils."
-Polyphenols are a type of antioxidant.
+"When the oil hits your palette, look for a smooth finish on the tongue.
+When the oil hits the back of your throat, look for a slight burn.
+The burn is actually the polyphenols [a type of antioxidant] found in fresh oils.”

-- Virgin olive oil for lower-temperature cooking.
-"Great flavor with a higher smoke point," Harlan says.
+- Virgin olive oil is good for lower-temperature cooking. "[It has] great flavor with a higher smoke point," Harlan says.

 - And remember: The healthy phenols found in olive oil are severely compromised by heat, Metsovas says.

 Even if you're using the best-quality oils, you can get too much of a good thing.
 Olive oil may be one of the more healthful oils out there, but it's still a fat and should still be used in moderation.